QCDIS/NaaVRE-website/Readiness-level-framework.md

 the domain scientist and NaaVRE DevOps team work out the idea further, recruit a team of core developers, and establish a timeline for the virtual lab.

-### From conceptual proposal to co-development
+### During the conceptual proposal phase
-We recommend to start the development of a new virtual lab by doing the following:
+The following things should be done to work out the conceptual proposal to a concrete virtual lab:
+- Feasibility
+  - Checking if the idea is feasible to be done in NaaVRE.
-- Version control
+- Team recruitment
-  - Store the codebase on a repository with version control (e.g. git).
+  - Finding a team of core developers to build the virtual lab.
-- Security
+- Timeline
-  - Make sure personal tokens for APIs do not end up in version control.
-ToDo VLIC: Guideline for secret management [#276](https://github.com/QCDIS/projects_overview/issues/276).
+  - Making a timeline for the co-development, validation of the virtual lab and development of training material.
 - Licensing
-  - Choose a license for the virtual lab.
+  - Choosing a license for the virtual lab.
 We recommend using the [Apache license 2.0](https://choosealicense.com/licenses/apache-2.0/), assuming this is compatible with the other packages and software you use in the virtual lab.
 If the Apache License 2.0 is incompatible with software or libraries used, you can pick another license.
 We recommend having a look at https://choosealicense.com/.
+- Codebase
+  - Creation of a new virtual lab.
+- Version control
+  - Storage of the codebase on a repository with version control (e.g. git).
 - Documentation
-  - Pick a nice name for your virtual lab.
+  - Picking a nice name for your virtual lab.
 Make sure the name won't be mixed up with other virtual labs.
-  - Publish virtual lab metadata outside the virtual lab.
+  - Publishing virtual lab metadata outside the virtual lab.
 This will allow others to be aware of the context of the virtual lab from an early stage.
-    - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
+    - Tracking the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
     - Currently, we are choosing a default metadata catalogue.
 For progress, see issue [#275](https://github.com/QCDIS/projects_overview/issues/275).

+### Conceptual proposal responsibilities
+The following roles are involved in a conceptual proposal:
+- Virtual lab owner / Principal investigator: Comes with a use case that will serve as the first application of the virtual lab.
+Recruits a core development team.
+- VRE DevOps engineer: Establish if NaaVRE can support to use case.
+Create an empty new virtual lab.

+### From conceptual proposal to co-development
+To transition from conceptual proposal to co-development the following should be done:
+- Timeline
+  -[ ] A timeline exists for the co-development, validation of the virtual lab and development of training material.
+- Codebase
+  -[ ] A new virtual lab is created.
+- Version control
+  -[ ] The codebase repository has version control (e.g. git).
+- Security
+  -[ ] Personal tokens for APIs do not end up in version control.
+ToDo VLIC: Guideline for secret management [#276](https://github.com/QCDIS/projects_overview/issues/276).
+- Licensing
+  -[ ] The virtual lab has a license.
+- Documentation
+  -[ ] The virtual lab has a nice name.
+  -[ ] The virtual lab metadata is available outside the virtual lab.
+    -[ ] Metadata is tracked by version control.

 ### During co-development
 Where possible, do the following while building the virtual lab:
+- Security
+  - Make sure personal tokens for APIs do not end up in version control.
+ToDo VLIC: Guideline for secret management [#276](https://github.com/QCDIS/projects_overview/issues/276).
 - Versioning
   - Pin versions of used software and libraries in the dependencies to prevent compatibility problems when updates occur to the packages and software.
 - Data